naedward/coverityplugin/README.md

 # Coverity Gradle Plugin

 The plugin provides tasks required for analyzing & reporting defects in Java code using [Coverity](http://www.coverity.com/).
+This plugin wraps the coverity provided cov-emit-java, cov-analyze-java, and cov-commit-defects command line calls.

 ## Integrating coverity plugin with gradle
 Building the jar manually